amrkh97/RacSarayatBackEnd/README.md

 After Installing all the programs and cloning the repo:

+**NOTE:** You should install the Sql server first and follow all the steps in [The Database's Repo ReadMe](https://github.com/amrkh97/RacSarayatDB/blob/master/README.md)

 * **Setting Up The Server**
 1. Open Eclipse.
 2. Choose File -> Import -> Maven - > Existing Maven Project